 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the winagent.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as winagent or agent_winnt Application belongs to software Advanced Monitoring Agent or N-able Technologies Inc. Windows Agent by Remote Monitoring (www.ietf.org) or N-able Technologies (www.n-able.com).
+The process known as winagent or agent_winnt Application belongs to software Advanced Monitoring Agent or Advanced Monitoring Agent GP or N-able Technologies Inc. Windows Agent by Remote Monitoring (www.ietf.org) or N-able Technologies (www.n-able.com).

 Description: Winagent.exe is not essential for the Windows OS and causes relatively few problems.
 The file winagent.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
 You can uninstall this program in the Control Panel.
 The winagent.exe file is not a Windows core file.
-It can change the behavior of other programs or manipulate other programs.
 Winagent.exe is able to monitor applications.
-Therefore the technical security rating is 46% dangerous; however you should also read the user reviews.
+Therefore the technical security rating is 45% dangerous; however you should also read the user reviews.

 Recommended: Identify winagent.exe related errors